 Forward-looking statements involve known and unknown risks and uncertainties, and other factors which may cause the actual results, performance or achievements stated herein to be materially different from any future results, performance or achievements expressed or implied by the forward-looking information.
-Such risks and uncertainties include, among others, our reliance on the success of the pediatric clinical trial in the European Union and U.S. for MacrilenTM (macimorelin); the commencement of the DETECT-trial may be delayed or we may not obtain regulatory approval to initiate that study; we may be unable to enroll the expected number of subjects in the DETECT-trial and the result of the DETECT-trial may not support receipt of regulatory approval in CGHD; results from ongoing or planned pre-clinical studies of macimorelin by the University of Queensland or for our other products under development may not be successful or may not support advancing the product to human clinical trials; our ability to raise capital and obtain financing to continue our currently planned operations; our now heavy dependence on the success of MacrilenTM (macimorelin) and related out-licensing arrangements and the continued availability of funds and resources to successfully commercialize the product; our ability to enter into a new license agreement or similar arrangement following the termination of the license agreement with Novo Nordisk AG; the global instability due to the global pandemic of COVID-19, and its unknown potential effect on our planned operations; our ability to enter into out-licensing, development, manufacturing, marketing and distribution agreements with other pharmaceutical companies and keep such agreements in effect; and our ability to continue to list our common shares on the NASDAQ Capital Market ("NASDAQ") or the Toronto Stock Exchange ("TSX").
+Such risks and uncertainties include, among others: Aeterna's and Ceapro's present and future business strategies; operations performance within expected ranges; anticipated future cash flows; local and global economic conditions and the environment in which the combined operations will operate in the future; anticipated capital and operating costs; and the availability and timing of required stock exchange, regulatory and other approvals for the completion of the Arrangement; our reliance on the success of the pediatric clinical trial in the European Union and U.S. for MacrilenTM (macimorelin); the commencement of the DETECT-trial may be delayed or we may not obtain regulatory approval to initiate that study; we may be unable to enroll the expected number of subjects in the DETECT-trial and the result of the DETECT-trial may not support receipt of regulatory approval in CGHD; results from ongoing or planned pre-clinical studies of macimorelin by the University of Queensland or for our other products under development may not be successful or may not support advancing the product to human clinical trials; our ability to raise capital and obtain financing to continue our currently planned operations; our now heavy dependence on the success of MacrilenTM (macimorelin) and related out-licensing arrangements and the continued availability of funds and resources to successfully commercialize the product; our ability to enter into a new license agreement or similar arrangement following the termination of the license agreement with Novo Nordisk AG; the long-term changes to markets due to the global pandemic of COVID-19, including increases in materials costs and supply chain difficulties and the corresponding impacts on consumer behavior and the potential effects on our planned operations; our ability to enter into out-licensing, development, manufacturing, marketing and distribution agreements with other pharmaceutical companies and keep such agreements in effect; and our ability to continue to list our common shares on the NASDAQ Capital Market ("NASDAQ") or the Toronto Stock Exchange ("TSX").